gregguyles/data-scientists-toolbox/02-weeklyNotes.md

 # Git Notes: Week 2

 ## Creating a Repo
-- Create Rep on GitHub GUI
+- Create Rep on GitHub GUI, OR
-- Initilize the currnt Dir as a get repo
+- Initialize the current directory as a git repo
     - `git init`
 - Point local repo at the remote repo
     `git remote add origin https://<someURL>.git`
-- Clone a repo on on GitHub
-    `git cone https://<someURL>.git`
+- If you create via GitHub GUI then clone the repo from GitHub `git cone https://<someURL>.git`

-## Adding to Version Controle (do this befoe committing)
+## Adding files to version control (do this before committing)
 - Add all new files
     - `get add .`
 - Updates tracing for all files that changed names or were deleted
     - `get add -u`
 - Do both previous
-    - get add -add
+    - `get add -add`

 ## Committing
-- Commit and priovide a usefull description (-m) of what you did
+- Commit and provide a useful description (-m) of what you did
     - `git commit -m "message"

 ## Pushing (from local repo to remote)
-`git push <remoteRepo> <branch>
+- `git push <remoteRepo> <branch>`
-`git push origin master`
+- `git push origin master`

 ## Branches - create a new repo of exisitng code
 - create a new branch
-    - `git checkout -b branchname`
+    - `git checkout -b <branchName>`
 - see what branch you are on
     - `git branch`
 - switch back to master
     - `git checkout master`

-## Pull Requiest - Git Hub feature
+## Pull Request - Git Hub feature, select via GUI
-- select "compare and pull request"
+- Select "compare and pull request"
-- Submits a request for changes to be merged into the master
+- Submits a request for your changes to be merged into the master
 - The repo owner will decide to merge or not

 ## Markdown Notes
-- Markdown files have the .md extention
+- Markdown files have the .md extension

 \# Heading
 \#\# Secondary heading
 \#\#\# Tertiary

-\* first itme in list
+\* first item in list
 \* second item
 \* third item in list

 ## R packages
 - CRAN or Bioconductor Project
+- View available packages
     - 'a <- available.packages()'
-- i.e. Install the "slidify" R package
+- Install the "slidify" R package
     - `install.packages("slidify")`
 - You can also install from RStudio
-    - '''Tools > Inatall Packages'''
+    - '''Tools > Install Packages'''

 ## Bioconductor install
 - Install Bioconductore